isomerpages/gb-assist/pages/solutionrepo/solution682.md

 ---
-title: OpensoftHR Version 2019 - Package E (200 pax)
+title: Moneyworks Version 8 - Gold (1 user with integration and automation)
 permalink: /productivity-solutions-grant/solutionrepo/solution682
 ---

 #### Description

-OpensoftHR is a comprehensive HRM solution that is designed to reduce time consuming administrative work and improve HR efficiency for SMEs.
+Moneyworks by Cognito Software provides a powerful, feature rich platform that unlocks company's accounting data to help run a better business.
+MoneyWorks is fully supported, regularly updated and flexible enough to fit within workflow and integrate with your existing business software.
+MoneyWorks is an accounting and ERP software that has versions for Mac & PC, as well as a cloud-based platform.
+It offers solutions for general ledger, invoicing, inventory management, and sales management.

 #### Details of Solution

-Click <a href='https://gb-assist-staging.netlify.app/images/psg/Opensoft_Annex_3_Part_5.pdf' style='color:#037e8a'>here</a> to view details of solution.
+Click <a href='https://gb-assist-staging.netlify.app/images/psg/Ostendo_20190036_Annex_3_20200625152002_Part_1.pdf' style='color:#037e8a'>here</a> to view details of solution.

 #### Eligibility Criteria